Pressure beneath a periodic travelling water-wave in constant-vorticity flow over a flat bed: Introduction

-The paper is organized as follows.
+With the ultimate goal to find the location of the extrema of the hydrodynamic and of the dynamic pressure, the paper is organized as follows.
 In Section 2 we present the governing equations and the nondimensionalisation process necessary to obtain the associated linearization.
 We also discuss the dispersion relation which selects the physically relevant solutions, representing waves of small amplitude.
 The possible appearance of critical layers is also addressed.
 Section 3 is devoted to the study of the location of the extrema of the dynamic pressure, according to the values of the vorticity.
 The total pressure is investigated in Section 4.
 We conclude with a summary of our findings in Section 5.